THE SYRIAN CHURCH IN INDIA

 After the death of Kuriakose Mar Koorilose -VI in 1947 the parishes sought to participate in the administration of the Church with the assistance of the Mar Thoma Metropolitan Juhanon Mar Thoma (who seems to have had a particular affection for the Malabar Independent Syrian Church) a constitution was drafted and accepted in 1948.

 The constitution makes provision for two bodies:

-This is the General synod of the church and is its supreme authority.
-It is composed of the bishops,clergy and elected lay members.
-The chief powers of the Sabha Mandalam are those of amending the constitution and electing bishops.
+This is the ‘General Synod’ of the Church and is its supreme authority.
+It is composed of the Bishops, Clergy and elected lay members.
+The chief powers of the Sabha Mandalam are those of amending the Constitution and electing bishops.
 It seldom meets other than for these purposes.
 The total membership numbers 135.

-The Constitution also lays down that in times of difficulty in the life of the Malabar Independent Syrian church, the advice of the Mar Thoma Metropolitan is to be sought.
+The Constitution also lays down that in times of difficulty in the life of the Malabar Independent Syrian Church, the advice of the Mar Thoma Metropolitan is to be sought.